-Need new software for your space probe?
-Want to double the work your team does with software automation?
+Need new software to manage building your space probe?
+Want to double what your team does with software automation?
 Need help launching a consumer startup — like one of the top online dating sites?
 We've done all that.
+And with us you'll find friendly, world-class technologists who explain technical concepts in plain English — which, really, is kind of like getting to pet a unicorn.

 Our chief systems architect is a national award winning Caltech computer science grad.
 Our development lead is a startup veteran who designed Walt Disney Feature Animation's digital animation pipeline.
 Our design lead has over a decade of experience working in digital media with top consumer brands.